MerosCrypto/Meros/docs/Protocol/Syncing.md

 - Meros doesn't support the `PeerRequest` and `Peers` message types.
 - Meros doesn't support the `CheckpointRequest` message type.
-- Meros doesn't support the `GetVerifierHeight` and `VerifierHeight` message types.
+- Meros doesn't support the `VerificationPacketRequest` and `SignedVerificationPacketRequest` message types.
-- Meros's Consensus DAG only supports Verification and SignedVerifications.
-Therefore, it will only answer an `ElementRequest` with one of the two.
-- Meros doesn't support the `SignedElementRequest` message type.